MohammedUsman-hub/Property-in-Pakistan/README.md

-Download the above file and open in PowerBi
+Download the .pbix file above and open in PowerBi